LogtalkDotOrg/logtalk3/examples/design_patterns/structural/flyweight/NOTES.md

 prototype or class), can also act as a flyweight object for its descendants.
 Static predicates that should be shared can simply be defined in the flyweight object and inherited by its descendants.
-Any dynamic predicates can be handled (i.e. asserted, accessed, and retracted) in either the flyweight object, if shared, or in *self*, if it may differ for each descendant.
+Any dynamic predicates can be handled (i.e., asserted, accessed, and retracted) in either the flyweight object, if shared, or in *self*, if it may differ for each descendant.